johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

       doSomething(msg)      //this is where your application processes the msg }

 That's about as simple as it can get -- and yet this application might skip some messages.
-Suppose that your application dies after a message has pulled off the kafka queue by `itr.next()`, but before the message gets processed in `doSomething(msg)`.
-When you restart your application, kafka will think that it has pulled the message off the queue, so it won't deliver it your application again.
+Suppose that your application dies after a message was pulled off the kafka queue by `itr.next()`, but before the message gets processed in `doSomething(msg)`.
+When you restart your application, kafka will think that it has pulled the message off the queue, so it won't deliver it to your application again.

 We'll admit, this isn't that likely.
 It won't happen unless kafka also happens to *commit* the offsets between the call to `itr.next()` and `doSomething(msg)` -- by default, this happens in a background thread, once every minute.
 But this is still undesirable and a real pain to fix, and as we'll see, the problem is even worse with batch